WebAssembly/WASI/docs/WitInWasi.md

 ```

 If the value type contains any handles, for now specify that calling the
-function more than once traps.
+function more than once creates new handles each time.

+It is often desirable to put these functions in their own interface, so that
+worlds may chose to include or exclude them independently of the rest of the
+APIs they're associated with.

 ### Star Imports